Joe Namath: New York Jets

 In Namath's rookie season the 1965 Jets were winless in their first six games with him splitting time with second-year quarterback Mike Taliaferro.
 With Namath starting full-time they won five of the last eight of a fourteen-game season and Namath was named the AFL Rookie of the year.

 Namath became the first professional quarterback to pass for 4,000 yards in a season when he threw for 4,007 yards during a 14-game season in 1967, a record broken by Dan Fouts in a 16-game season in 1979 (4,082).
 Although Namath was plagued with knee injuries through much of his career and underwent four pioneering knee operations by Dr. James A. Nicholas, Namath was an AFL All-Star in 1965, 1967, 1968, and 1969.
 On some occasions, he had to have his knee drained at halftime so he could finish a game.
 Later in life, long after leaving football, Namath underwent knee replacement surgery on both legs.

 In the 1968 AFL title game, Namath threw three touchdowns to lead New York to a 27–23 victory over the defending AFL champion Oakland Raiders.
 His performance in the 1968 season earned him the Hickok Belt as top professional athlete of the year.
 Namath was an AFC–NFC Pro Bowler in 1972, is a member of the Jets' and the American Football League's All-Time Team, and was elected to the Hall of Fame in 1985.

+In 1967, Namath led the AFL in yards per passing attempt (8.2), and repeated this again in the NFL in 1972 (8.7), making him the only player in history to lead both leagues in yards per passing attempt in a season.